mike9251/karpathy.github.io/_posts/2019-11-26-c-concurrency.markdown

 Threads can't be copied but can be modev with `std::move`.

 ### Race condition and Mutex
-Exmple with race condition over std::cout:
+Example with race condition over std::cout:

 {% highlight c++ %}